JamieBennett-Dev/Mood-Playlist-Generator/README.md

     ```

 3. **Follow prompts**:
-    - Enter a song title and artist name (e.g., "Rotten Apple", "Alice In Chains"), or
+    - Enter a song title and artist name (e.g., "Rotten Apple", "Alice In Chains")
-    - Provide a Spotify `track_id`.

 4. **View recommendations**: The script prints the top 20 similar songs along with similarity scores.